unaschneck/pydar/README.md

 ### Dynamically Updated Backend Data Files

-Pydar includes multiple scripts to web scrap from revelant URLs to generate some of the backend data files
+Pydar includes multiple scripts to web scrape from revelant URLs to generate some of the backend data files

 Changes are checked once a month via Github Actions to keep csv files up to date and any changes found will be bundled into the subsequent release